myferr/discord-oauth-elysia-plugin/README.md

 ## Response Format

-The callback route returns a JSON response with the following structure:
+By default, the callback route returns a JSON response with the following structure:

 ```json
 {